 At Torrance Primary we are also fortunate to have a very active PTA.
 The PTA is mainly responsible for arranging events for parents and children and raising funds for the school.
 Volunteers are welcome to contact the PTA if you would like to join.
 Further details are available from the school office.
-The chair of Parent Teacher Association is Mrs Emma Laurie.
-She can be contacted through the school office or via their email address ptatorrance@outlook.com
+The chair of Parent Teacher Association is Mrs Laura Juttla.
+She can be contacted through the school office or via their email address <a href="mailto:ptate-index-ptate-ind

 The Scottish Parent Teacher Council is the national organisation for PTAs in Scotland and runs an independent helpline service for all parents.
-They can be contacted by phone on 0131 226 4378, fax 0870 706 5814 or email on sptc@sptc.info or write to SPTC, Mansfield Traquair Centre, 15 Mansfield Place, Edinburgh EH3 6BB.
+They can be contacted by phone on 0131 226 4378, or email on info@connect.scot or write to Connect, Mansfield Traquair Centre, 15 Mansfield Place, Edinburgh, EH3 6BB.